DxSign/sideload-wiki/docs/guide/README.md

 ## Need Help?

-If you encounter any issues following these guides or have suggestions for new content, please join our Discord community for support.
+If you encounter any issues following these guides or have suggestions for new content, please join our [Discord Support](https://discord.gg/n9gCG3U5Yf).